Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Splitting of the Du Bois complex

 which degenerates when $X$ is complete.

 At the heart of the construction is cohomological descent (cf \cite{deligne,gnpp,ps}), which is a refinement of \v{C}ech theory.
 Using resolution of singularities one can construct a diagram

 such that $X_i$ are smooth, the usual simplicial identities hold, and cohomological descent is satisfied.
 The last condition means that the cohomology of any sheaf $\F$ on $X$ can be computed on $X_\dt$ as follows.
 A simplicial sheaf is a collection of sheaves $\F_i$ on $X_i$ with maps $\delta_j^*\F_i\to \F_{i+1}$.
 We define $\Gamma(X_\dt,\F_\dt) =\ker[\delta_0^*-\delta_1^*:\Gamma(\F_0)\to \Gamma(\F_1)]$ and $H^i(X_\dt,\F_\dt) = R^i\Gamma(X_\dt,\F_\dt)$.
-If $\F^\dt$ is replaced by a resolution by injective simplicial sheaves $\mathcal{I}^\dt_{\dt}$ then $ H^i(X_\dt,\F_\dt)$ is just the cohomology of the total complex
+If $\F_\dt$ is replaced by a resolution by injective simplicial sheaves $\mathcal{I}^\dt_{\dt}$ then $ H^i(X_\dt,\F_\dt)$ is just the cohomology of the total complex

 The pullback of $\F$ gives a simplicial sheaf $\F_\dt$ on $X_\dt$, and the descent condition requires that $H^i(X,\F) \cong H^i(X_\dt,\F_\dt)$.
 It is important for our purposes to note that the diagram $X_\dt$ can be assumed finite, in fact with the bound $\dim X_i\le \dim X-i$, thanks to \cite{gnpp}.
-Also if a closed set $Z\subset X$ is given, then one can construct a simplicial resolution such that preimage of $Z$ on each $X_i$ is a divisor with normal crossings.
+Also if a proper closed set $Z\subset X$ is given, then one can construct a simplicial resolution such that preimage $Z_\dt$ of $Z$ on each $X_i$ is essentially a union of a divisor with normal crossings (see \cite[5.21]{ps} for the precise conditions).

 We recall the construction of Du Bois's complex.
 Choose a smooth simplicial scheme $f_\dt:X_\dt\to X$ as above.
 Then $(\Omega_{X_\dt}^\dt,\Omega_{X_\dt}^{\ge \dt})$ gives a filtered complex of simplicial sheaves on $X_\dt$.
 By modifying the procedure for defining cohomology described above, we can form higher direct images for such objects.
 One then sets